Articles & Reviews

 After the germinating stage, they move through the thick vegetation until they reach the area where they plant them.

-The duo use a drone to monitor their crop from afar
+The duo use a drone to monitor their crop from afar.

-Over the course of a year, the duo plant up to nine types of marijuana seeds, transferring them from small pots as they grow until they're eventually ready to be moved into the ground
+Over the course of a year, the duo plant up to nine types of marijuana seeds, transferring them from small pots as they grow until they're eventually ready to be moved into the ground.

 The plants are transferred from small terracotta pots, first into larger pots and eventually directly into the ground.